Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `lastUsedCalcinator`

+*Read-only*.
 The last used alchemy calcinator.

 **Returns**: